Tetrakern/fictioneer/CUSTOMIZE.md

 // which is important for the Stories page template and shortcodes:

 /**
- * Adds the 'future' post status to the update allow list *
+ * Add the 'future' post status to the update allow list.
+ *
  * Note: Hidden chapters are still ignored.
  *